 Joint pain symptoms can change depending on the underlying reason and degree of the ailment.
 Typical signs and symptoms include:

-2. Stiffness: Stiffness in the joints is one of the most common symptoms of arthritis and other conditions affecting the joints, especially in the morning or after periods of inactivity.
+- Stiffness: Joint stiffness is one of the most common symptoms of arthritis and other joint conditions, especially in the morning or after periods of inactivity.
 Stiffness may improve with movement but worsen with prolonged rest.

-4. Limited mobility: It can become challenging to carry out daily tasks like walking, climbing stairs, or gripping objects when joint discomfort and stiffness limit the range of motion.
+- Limited mobility: When joint discomfort and stiffness limit the range of motion, it can become challenging to carry out daily tasks like walking, climbing stairs, or gripping objects.

 Types of Joint Pain